jplu/ADEL/README.md

 In order to make your own ADEL profile you need to follow the Spring Boot profile principle as detailed in their [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
 You can take as example the existing profiles in the example [profile file](https://github.com/jplu/ADEL-config/blob/master/adel.yaml).
-All the configuration files are grouped into in separated [Git repository](https://github.com/jplu/ADEL-config) and fetched by the config-server module.
+All the configuration files are grouped into a separated [Git repository](https://github.com/jplu/ADEL-config) and fetched by the config-server module.

 ## Shell Usage